FoxIO-LLC/ja4/technical_details/JA4X.md

 Example JA4X = 96a6439c8f5c_96a6439c8f5c_aae71e8db6d7
 ```

+When truncating SHA256 we are using the first 12 characters.

 We use only the hex values for the RDNs, comma separated, to build out the fingerprint string.
 As an example:
 ```
 Issuer = 550403,550406,550408,55040a = 96a6439c8f5c